 - Run the Brightspace Accessibility Checker - The Accessibility Checker is available within the HTML Editor when you create or edit HTML content pages.
 It is located right beside the Spellcheck button.
 You can select “Check Accessibility” anytime while editing your content.

-- Add Proper Image Alternative text - The Accessibility Checker will display an error message “Images must have alternative text” if the alt text is missing.
+- Add Proper Image Alternative text - The Accessibility Checker will display an error message “Images must have ALT text” if the alt text is missing.
 It will then provide you the opportunity to repair the issue by adding alt text inside the report panel.
+Learn more about adding Alt Text to images inside of Elearning.

 - Use Color Contrast Checker - To adjust the color contrast, you can use the WebAIM: Color Contrast Checker to lighten or darken options to modify the colors slightly.